Pattern selection and the route to turbulence in incompressible polar active fluids: Model

 where the functional $\mathcal{F}$ is given by

 Additionally, we assume that $\mathbf{v}(\mathbf{x},t)$ is divergence-free, $\nabla \cdot \mathbf{v} = 0$.
 Thus, the pressure-like quantity $q$ acts as a Lagrange multiplier ensuring the incompressibility.
 Note that $\mathcal{F}$ plays a role similar to a free energy density, however, as the activity of the swimmers makes this a fundamentally non-equilibrium system, it is in fact not a free energy, but rather a more general non-equilibrium potential.
 This model is sometimes referred to as the Toner--Tu--Swift--Hohenberg model~\cite{alert2021active}, because characteristic terms from both the Toner--Tu and the Swift--Hohenberg equations appear in the above equations.
 As Eq.~(\ref{eq: dynamic equation}) conveniently shows, the dynamics of $\mathbf{v}(\mathbf{x},t)$ is governed by a competition between gradient dynamics determined by the functional $\mathcal{F}$ and nonlinear advection $\lambda \mathbf{v}\cdot\nabla\mathbf{v}$.
 We denote the coefficient $\lambda$ as advection strength, which can be related to mesoscopic parameters such as the self-propulsion speed~\cite{reinken2018derivation,reinken2022ising}.
 The coefficient $a$ can be positive or negative and encodes the strength of polar alignment of the microswimmers.
 Generally, it increases with the activity (self-propulsion speed and active stresses)~\cite{reinken2018derivation,reinken2022ising}, which leads to pattern formation for $a>0$, as we will see in the next section.
-The cubic term on the right-hand side of Eq.~(\ref{eq: dynamic equation}) leads to the saturation of the emerging patterns.
+The quartic term in the functional $\mathcal{F}$, see Eq.~(\ref{eq: functional}), yields a cubic term in the evolution equation~(\ref{eq: dynamic equation}).
+This term has a negative sign and, thus, leads to the saturation of the emerging patterns.
 Note that in most studies~\cite{wensink2012meso,dunkel2013fluid,bratanov2015new,james2018turbulence,james2018vortex,reinken2019anisotropic,reinken2020organizing,mukherjee2021anomalous,james2021emergence,reinken2022optimal}, there is an additional positive coefficient in front of the cubic term.
 However, this coefficient can be scaled out by an appropriate rescaling of $\mathbf{v}$ and $\lambda$.

 Before starting with an in-depth analysis of the model, let us briefly discuss the mesoscale-turbulent state obtained via numerical solution of Eq.~(\ref{eq: dynamic equation}), see Appendix~\ref{app: numerical methods} for information on the numerical methods.
 Figure~\ref{fig: bifurcation and snapshots}(c) shows a typical snapshot of the vorticity field $\omega = (\nabla \times \mathbf{v})_z$ in the turbulent state at $a = 0.5$ and $\lambda = 3.16$.
 The disordered vortex patterns display a characteristic length scale or vortex size, as observed in experiments on bacterial suspensions~\cite{wensink2012meso,sokolov2012physical}.